TorniX0/OpenTimerResolution/README.md

 <img src="https://github.com/TorniX0/OpenTimerResolution/raw/main/repo_imgs/OpenTimerResolution_preview.png" width="603.8461538461538" height="278.4615384615385">

 OpenTimerResolution is a lightweight open-source application that changes the resolution of the Windows system Timer to a specified value and has a memory cache cleaner included.

+There's also the option to run it at startup minimized (since v1.0.2.0).
-Running the program with the `-minimized` argument will start the program, force the timer resolution of 0.5ms, enable the memory cache cleaner automatically (since v1.0.3.0) and minimize itself to tray.
+Running the program with the `-minimized` argument will start the program, force the timer resolution (specified in the config file, default `0.5`), enable/disable the memory cache cleaner automatically (specified in the config file, default `true`) (since v1.0.3.1) and minimize itself to tray.

 You can log the actual resolution of the Windows system Timer, then save it into a `.log` file. (since v1.0.2.3)

-There's also the option to run it at startup minimized (since v1.0.2.0).

 <img src="https://github.com/TorniX0/OpenTimerResolution/raw/main/repo_imgs/dark_mode.gif" width="603.8461538461538" height="278.4615384615385">
 You can also enable dark mode (since v1.0.2.4).